-1 product (0.3%) in this survey tested positive for undeclared egg, and the detected level was determined to pose a risk to consumers by Health Canada and was recalled.
-Egg can be effective in the food breading process as egg white solids can be used as an emulsifier which aids in adding integrity and adhesion to grain-based coatings.
-It is also possible that the levels of egg present were a result of cross-contamination.
+Egg was the most frequently found undeclared allergen present in foods in this survey.
+It was detected in 6 of the products tested, 5 of which were recalled 6,7,8,9,10.
+Egg can be effective in the food breading process as egg white solids can be used as an emulsifier which aids in adding integrity and adhesion to grain-based coatings 11.
+It is also possible that the levels of egg present were as a result of cross-contamination.